raycast/extensions/extensions/manga-calendar/README.md

 ### Disclaimer

+Keep in mind that the original website is managed by a compact and dedicated team of individuals.
+As a consequence of this limited staffing, it is possible that the information presented on the site may contain inaccuracies or errors.

+The prices shown correspond to those at launch. **May not be representative of the current prices.**

 _This extension is independently developed and is not officially endorsed by or affiliated with [Mis Comics MX](https://miscomics.com.mx/).
 Enjoy the convenience of exploring Mexican manga and comics at your fingertips, courtesy of **[Manga Mexico](https://www.raycast.com/mrolivo/manga-calendar)**._